 Roughly 1 in 4 adults now owns a smart speaker – that’s 60 million people and 157 million speakers.
 It’s invetiable that brands will need to start thinking about their brand voice more literally – as it applies to voice design.
 Some are referring to this as “Brand Humanity”, or how brands will function more as humans.
 It’s coming, and so much so that Alexa can now even change her tone when saying something excited to portray a different emotion (“happy/excited” or “disappointed/empathetic”).
 Whether through developing an Alexa skill, an audio logo, or simply laying the foundation for a brand identity in the voice space – it’s time to start thinking about how voice design can extend your brand.

-In our last blog, we discussed some of the key challenges to consider when approaching VUI design and key terms to get you up to speed.
+In our last blog, we discussed some of the key challenges to consider when approaching Voice User Interface (VUI design) and key terms to get you up to speed.
 In addition to these functional questions, when looking for organizational support, the question of ROI is likely to arise within your organization — “Why do we need an Alexa App?”.

 Unless you are selling a retail product, top line ROI may be hard to define (and even calculate).
-However, when it comes to healthcare, health insurance, financial services, and other service-oriented industries, the true value of Voice User Interface (VUI) design may be found in customer experience and delivery improvements.
+However, when it comes to healthcare, health insurance, financial services, and other service-oriented industries, the true value of VUI design may be found in customer experience and delivery improvements.
 For example, VUI can function as a servicing tool to divert support calls while increasing customer satisfaction.
 Look at GEICO.
 They’re using Alexa to help offer quick and convenient access to information for their policyholders – who can now check their balance, pay their bill, get ID cards, get vehicle help, and more by using their GEICO Alexa skill.
 Not only is that convenient, but it frees up their customer service team to focus on sales and other critical business needs.

 That’s just one example.
 Applications for ROI will also exist in that space between retail (selling a product) and service improvement/customer support.
 For example, reserving your place in line at a nearby urgent care is a prime example (and one we have experience with.